alvarodvc/Portfolio/README.md

 Course about Quality Assurance divided into three modules where we learned the fundaments of testing, manual testing and automated testing.

 # Examples of my work

-- __Manual testing__:

-  Creating use cases for learning purposes for "WhatsApp" application.
-Its about two Use Cases: the first is about sending an "**audio message**" using WhatsApp.
-The second is about an hypothetical feature: "**add filters or effects at a videocall**" using WhatsApp. [*Click here to open doc*](https://docs.google.com/document/d/1SCMp71xYAjrZ0M4roZ0MHZpUdusTdtPJNcb8Y8v29EY/edit?usp=sharing)

-  And creating four test cases based on the two use cases defined before (two for each). [*Click here to open doc*](https://docs.google.com/document/d/1MjLjiyE319dSRIkB8vTySZ4I4jHxdV4YBlK0ZSjH_BY/edit?usp=sharing)

 - __Automation testing__: